-In most cases, this jumper can be left in the default OFF position.
+In most cases, this jumper can be left in the OFF position.
 Some new vehicles use less than 12 volts in their ignition systems.
 The unit may have trouble learning the tach signal in these vehicles.
 Changing the jumper to the ON setting changes the trigger threshold of the digital tach circuit so it will work properly with these vehicles.
-These vehicles include many newer Dodge/Chrysler/Plymouths, such as the Neon Cirrus/Stratus/Breeze and LH-based cars.
+The vehicles affected include many newer Dodge/ Chrysler/Plymouth vehicles, such as the Neon, Cirrus, Stratus, Breeze and LH-based vehicles.